nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

 We got these data from the test-statistic and referred to the table of our critical value.
 And yet, we do not know the _exact_ data point.

 What is the actual value?
-Let's look with a stats package.
+Let's look with a stats package to calculate it as we kind of...can't calculate it without uncovering the calculus that went into the table.

-1-pchisq(chisquare stat, df) = p
+> 1-pchisq(chisquare stat, df) = p

+We can also use all sorts of online calculators like: https://www.statology.org/chi-square-p-value-calculator/

 ### <a id="ticv"></a> Cramer's V